fauna/fauna-shell/README.md

   --endpoint=<value>
       Connection endpoint, from ~/.fauna-shell

+  --environment=<value>
+      Environment to use, from a Fauna project

   --path=<value>
       (required) Path to .csv/.json file, or path to folder containing .csv/.json files. if the path is to a folder, sub-folders will be skipped.

   --secret=<value>
       Secret key.
 Overrides the `secret` in ~/.fauna-shell

-  --environment=<value>
-      environment to use, from a Fauna project

   --timeout=<value>
       Connection timeout in milliseconds